graphile/graphile.github.io/src/pages/postgraphile/make-extend-schema-plugin.md

 #### Working with arrays via `json_array_elements`

-Here's an example of working with a join table.
-Resetting it, essentially, with each call.
+Here's an example of working with a join table, and bulk inserting multiple records from a graphQL List.

 ```js
 ...